BNC Wealth Management LLC Makes New Investment in Luminar Technologies, Inc. (NASDAQ:LAZR)

 BNC Wealth Management LLC bought a new position in shares of Luminar Technologies, Inc. (NASDAQ:LAZR) in the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor bought 65,670 shares of the company’s stock, valued at approximately $2,233,000.
 Luminar Technologies comprises approximately 1.4% of BNC Wealth Management LLC’s investment portfolio, making the stock its 20th largest position.

 A number of other hedge funds and other institutional investors have also added to or reduced their stakes in LAZR.
 MPS Loria Financial Planners LLC bought a new stake in Luminar Technologies during the fourth quarter worth $31,000.
 Navis Wealth Advisors LLC bought a new stake in Luminar Technologies during the fourth quarter worth $34,000.
 IFP Advisors Inc bought a new stake in Luminar Technologies during the fourth quarter worth $36,000.
-US Bancorp DE bought a new stake in Luminar Technologies during the fourth quarter worth $57,000.
-Finally, Kings Point Capital Management bought a new stake in Luminar Technologies during the fourth quarter worth $68,000.
+US Bancorp DE bought a new position in shares of Luminar Technologies in the 4th quarter valued at $57,000.
+Finally, Kings Point Capital Management bought a new position in shares of Luminar Technologies in the 4th quarter valued at $68,000.
 Hedge funds and other institutional investors own 7.78% of the company’s stock.

 A number of research analysts have recently commented on the company.
+Deutsche Bank Aktiengesellschaft assumed coverage on Luminar Technologies in a research note on Friday, December 18th.
+They issued a “buy” rating and a $37.00 price target for the company.
+Robert W. Baird assumed coverage on Luminar Technologies in a research note on Tuesday, December 22nd.
+They issued a “neutral” rating and a $30.00 price target for the company.
 R. F. Lafferty assumed coverage on Luminar Technologies in a research note on Thursday, January 14th.
 They issued a “buy” rating and a $38.00 price target for the company.
-Zacks Investment Research cut Luminar Technologies from a “hold” rating to a “sell” rating in a research note on Wednesday, March 24th.
 Smith Barney Citigroup assumed coverage on Luminar Technologies in a research note on Wednesday, January 6th.
 They issued a “buy” rating and a $40.00 price target for the company.
-Robert W. Baird assumed coverage on Luminar Technologies in a research note on Tuesday, December 22nd.
-They issued a “neutral” rating and a $30.00 price target for the company.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on Luminar Technologies in a research note on Wednesday, January 6th.
-They issued a “buy” rating and a $40.00 price target for the company.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $35.29.
+Finally, Northland Securities upgraded Luminar Technologies from a “market perform” rating to an “outperform” rating and set a $38.00 price target for the company in a research note on Thursday, March 18th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have assigned a buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus price target of $35.29.

 About Luminar Technologies